Drop the Boy

 "Drop the Boy" is a song by British boy band Bros.
-It was written by Nicky Graham and Tom Watkins, and released in March 1988 as the follow-up single to "When Will I Be Famous?".
-The single reached number-one in Ireland and number two in the UK, and was certified silver in the UK.
-Additionally, it peaked within the top 10 also in Australia, Denmark, New Zealand, Norway, Switzerland and West Germany.
+It was written by Nicky Graham and Tom Watkins, and released in March 1988, by CBS, as the follow-up single to "When Will I Be Famous?".
+The single reached number one in Ireland and number two in the United Kingdom, where it was certified silver.
+Additionally, it peaked within the top 10 in Australia, Denmark, New Zealand, Norway, Switzerland and West Germany.